Anna Rosenberg: State and local government

+Eisenhower and Kennedy administrations

-Often called a confidante of FDR, Anna Rosenberg was the top woman in the Truman administration; she was a close personal friend to Dwight D. Eisenhower and helped him pivot from the military to politics; she organized the 1962 birthday gala for President John F. Kennedy (made famous by Marilyn Monroe's rendition of "Happy Birthday"); and she counseled her friend Lyndon B. Johnson on issues ranging from the effect of automation on jobs to a more equitable formula for the Vietnam War draft.
+Often called a confidante of FDR, Rosenberg was the top woman in the Truman administration; she was a close personal friend to Dwight D. Eisenhower and helped him pivot from the military to politics; she organized the 1962 birthday gala for President John F. Kennedy (made famous by Marilyn Monroe's rendition of "Happy Birthday"); and she counseled her friend Lyndon B. Johnson on issues ranging from the effect of automation on jobs to a more equitable formula for the Vietnam War draft.

 Private sector

 In 1945, Rosenberg founded a consulting business, Anna M. Rosenberg Associates.
-The firm's customers included the American Cancer Society, the American Hospital Association, the American College of Hospital Administrators, Encyclopaedia Britannica, Inc., and Merriam-Webster.
+The firm's customers included the American Cancer Society, the American Hospital Association, the American College of Hospital Administrators, Encyclopædia Britannica, Inc., and Merriam-Webster.
 She continued to work at the firm until the day of her death.

-Personal life and death
+Later life

-In 1917, Lederer became a naturalized U.S. citizen.
-In 1919 she married Julius Rosenberg (known as "Mike") and, in 1920 the couple had a son, Thomas.
-Anna Rosenberg worked with various foundations, including the Albert and Mary Lasker Foundation and the John Hay Whitney Foundation.
-In 1957 Anna separated from her husband, and after obtaining a divorce in 1962, she married Paul G. Hoffman, the first administrator of the Marshall Plan and a top United Nations official.
-Paul Hoffman died in 1974.
-Anna Marie Rosenberg died on May 9, 1983 in Manhattan.
-Rosenberg had been suffering from cancer since 1982.
+In 1919, she married Julius Rosenberg (known as "Mike") and the couple had a son Thomas the following year.
+Anna and Mike separated in 1957 and divorced in 1962.
+After her divorce was finalized in 1962, she married Paul G. Hoffman, the first administrator of the Marshall Plan and a senior United Nations official.
+Hoffman died in 1974.

+Anna Marie Rosenberg died on May 9, 1983, in Manhattan.
+She had been suffering from cancer since 1982.
+She was 83.